Programmer

 What types of projects does it make sense to outsource to cheaper places like India?
 Or is that always a bad idea in that you'll 'get what you pay for'?

-Asked by stephan about 12 years ago
+Asked by stephan over 12 years ago

 I don't have a lot of personal experience with outsourcing, but based on what I've seen, I'd consider doing it for a prototype, or for an auxiliary project that wasn't critical to the business (but then why are you building it in the first place?).